openmole/openmole-market/sensitivity/README.md

-# Calibration of a NetLogo model
+# Screening with the Morris method

 This market entry shows how to use the [Morris sensitivity analysis method](https://en.wikipedia.org/wiki/Morris_method) for the [screening](https://en.wikipedia.org/wiki/Sensitivity_analysis#Screening) of a model in OpenMOLE.